HYPJUDY/movie-ticket-and-service-website/codes/movie-ticket-and-service-website/readme.md

 * 请在`Reference`记录参考资料。

 # How to Run All
-The following instruction provide you one way to run and test the code especially for Windows users.
-Some other methods should also work.
-Feel free to improve this instruction.

 1. Download `movie-ticket-and-service-website` repository.
 2. Download and config MySQL Server.
-You can refer to [MySQL5.7.11 免安装版配置（WIN 64bit）](http://blog.csdn.net/zhangmingbao2016/article/details/51035214) for Windows system.
+For example, you can refer to [MySQL5.7.11 免安装版配置（WIN 64bit）](http://blog.csdn.net/zhangmingbao2016/article/details/51035214) for Windows system.
 Now you should have successfully started sql by using command `net start MySQL` in cmd (better to run as administrator>.
 3. Note that in `/movie-ticket-and-service-website/src/main/webapp/WEB-INF/applicationContext.xml`, the default username and password are set as follow:

 ``` xml